-- Those who are 65 years old.
-Proof of age will be required at the clinic. - Residents and staff of select congregate settings.
+Those who are 55 years old.
+Proof of age will be required at the clinic.
+Residents and staff of select congregate settings.

-If you fall under Phase 1a, you should register through your employer.
-For those in the Phase 1b category of 65 and older, you should complete the State form below:
+If you fall under Phase 1a, an Educator/Staff in preK-12, or a Childcare Provider, you should receive information from your employer or school administrators on how to register for vaccine appointments.
+For those in the Phase 1b category of 55 and older, you should complete the State form below:

-State Form - 65 & Older
+State Form - 55 & Older